Code-Institute-Submissions/stellaexp-first-stream/README.md

 In addition, if it is not obvious, you should also describe how to run your code locally.

 ## Credits
-Code Institute and W3 schools
+I'd like to credit Code Institute and W3 schools.

 ## Content
 All content is fictional and created by myself.
 The location of The Thali Rooms is a random location in Hackney, East London.